toaderflorin/eksia/_posts/2020-04-02-immutability.markdown

 ![diagram2](/images/reactivity/vue-reactivity.png){:class="img-responsive"}

 Mutations play a central role when it comes to observability in these libraries, but React works a little bit differently because it is much more functional in nature.

+## React
-Rendering here is done by calling the setState method on a component, or the component receives new props from a parent.
-Of course, changing the whole thing is simple because react does a diff.
+Rendering in React is done by calling the <code class="code">setState()</code> method on a component, or that component receives new props from a parent and here's the important aspect: React always rerenders the whole subtree, unless we override the <code class="code">shouldComponentUpdate()</code> method in the class.

 But by using a little functional trick called *immutability* in our code, we avoid even this diffing process.

 Let us use the customary task manager example and look at the following code: